commercial warehouse solar specialists

 Solar for Warehouses: Why 2026 Is the Tipping Point

 Solar for warehouses has moved from a compliance-led cost to a core operational finance decision.
-In 2026, the UK warehouse solar market is driven by three converging forces: grid electricity at 22–26p/kWh (four times the 2019 rate), MEES EPC B compliance deadlines forcing capital intervention before 2030, and customer Scope 3 mandates making on-site renewables a contract-renewal factor rather than a nice-to-have.
+In 2026, the UK warehouse solar market is driven by three converging forces: grid electricity at 22–26p/kWh (well above the 2019 rate), the proposed MEES EPC B 2031 standard pushing landlords to plan capital intervention early, and customer Scope 3 mandates making on-site renewables a contract-renewal factor rather than a nice-to-have.

 The economics of warehouse solar are straightforward.
 A 1 MW rooftop system on a modern logistics building costs approximately £750,000 installed and generates around 900,000 kWh per year.
 At current grid retail rates, that displaces roughly £198,000 of grid electricity annually — delivering a 3.8-year simple payback before the 100% Annual Investment Allowance tax shield, which reduces the after-tax net cost by £187,500 (at 25% corporation tax) and brings net cash payback under 3 years.
 No other capital investment in UK commercial property currently comes close to that return profile.